Paul-Browne/BP-plus/README.md

 </div>
 ```

+Use the class `fullheight` if you want to create a container with only the same height as the viewport.

 #### 4. Middlize

 A simple script that allows you to vertically and horizontally center any element within It's container.